kublaj/docs-7/docs.md

 </simpla-block>
 ```

-You can create namespaces with the `<simpla-block>` element.
+Create namespaces, or content blocks, with the `<simpla-block>` element.
 The SIDs of elements inside a `<simpla-block>` are scoped to that block, ensuring that their content is unique.
 Like other Simpla elements, simpla-block requires a Content ID to identify the namespace it creates.

 ```comment
 Nest blocks to create hierarchies